 The trips are made up of components and quite often during the safari you will probably meet clients doing shorter and longer sections of your trip depending on the booking patterns for the months you are traveling.
-This works well so that friends can do shorter sections, different people come and go and the group sizes and local payment stay strong.

 Camping

 We supply large, durable three-person tents complete with ground sheet and separate waterproof flysheet, ideal for Africa's varied conditions.
 They also have mossie netting in-built at the doors and openings.
 These are used for two people only.